ChrisRistoff/portfolio-frontend/README.md

 ## Overview
 ### This repository, portfolio-frontend, contains the frontend code for a personal portfolio website.
 It's built using React, TypeScript, and Vite, offering a modern, efficient, and scalable web application.

+## Integration with Backend
+- ### The frontend is designed to seamlessly integrate with the backend, [Portfolio Backend Repository](https://github.com/krasenHristov/portfolio-backend).
+The backend is responsible for storing and serving all of the data displayed on the frontend.
+The frontend is designed to be a static web application, which means that it does not contain any backend logic.

 ## Features
 - ### Responsive Design: Ensures a seamless experience across various devices and screen sizes.
 - ### Admin Dashboard: A secure admin interface for managing personal and project information.